 This is how I became a Book Coach.

-I help successful business women write and publish books.
+I help coaches, consultants, speakers and entrepreneurs write and publish non-fiction books including self-help, business books and memoirs.
 I support and guide you from your idea right through the planning and writing process, so you know exactly what to do and have the accountability you need to get it done.
 You will then work with my team to have it edited, designed, and printed, and we will tailor make a plan for you to get speaking gigs, media, promotion or whatever you need to get it out in the world!

 Read more about my coaching offer here…